OliverM/omhome/resources/markdown/sample-markdown-post.md

 *  smart opening and closing double quotes "She said."
 *  smart apostrophes: "It wasn't mine!"
 *  smart opening and closing single quotes 'Horrific!'

+Here's an internal [href](/about/) that should cause the site tests to fail if the closing "/" is removed.